magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33894-magento-patch-bundle-solution-for-quick-order.md

 ---
 title: "MDVA-33894 Magento patch: bundle solution for Quick Order"
-labels: "2.4.0,2.4.0-p1,MQP 1.0.15,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,order by SKU,quick order,support tools"
+labels: 2.4.0,2.4.0-p1,MQP 1.0.15,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,order by SKU,quick order,support tools
 ---

 The MDVA-33894 Magento patch fixes multiple issues for the Quick Order functionality including adding and removing multiple products and SKU case sensitivity.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.15 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.